BXSHIN/lightdph/README.md

 ## Credits

-This repository builds upon [OriginalProjectName](https://github.com/username/OriginalProjectName).
-We made significant updates to support XYZ functionality and improved overall performance.
+This repository builds upon [SupContrast: Supervised Contrastive Learning](https://github.com/HobbitLong/SupContrast).

 Huge thanks to the original developers for providing a solid foundation to work from.
+We highly recommend checking out the original repository for more insights.